rsalmei/walletsaver-tech-assignment/README.md

 ## Tests

-For this project, I've decided to experiment leaving the tests out of the python source code.
-This means the packaging process can get only actual code, and test code never gets to the production environment.
-The biggest advantage of this is eliminating the risk of importing and running them there, which could wreak havok in the db.
+For this project, I've initially decided to experiment leaving the tests out of the python source code.
+This means the packaging process can get only the actual code, and test code never gets to the "production" environment.
+The biggest advantage of this is eliminating the risk of importing and running them there, which could wreak havoc in the db.

 I had to include a new dependency `pytest-pythonpath` and create a `pytest.ini` to get the django settings to be found.

-Actually, when I got to the point of testing a django model, I've included the `factory-boy` dependency, and I've realized I couldn't import my new `modelfactory` in shell_plus...
-I undid the split tests from the source.
+Well, it even does work, but when I got to the point of testing a django model, I've included the `factory-boy` dependency, and finally realized I couldn't import my new `modelfactory` in shell_plus...
+I had to merge the tests again into the source.

-To achieve again that production obliterate of tests, the `Dockerfile` recipe would have to delete the tests files, which is doable, but harder.
+So, to achieve again that same effect, the `Dockerfile` recipe would have to delete the tests files after copying the source files, which is harder, but doable.

 ## Deploy